PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 For this step, you will set ssid and password for connect your board to the WI-Fi. <br/>
 Integred conditional state for print Wi-fi and Ip Address of your device. <br/>

-* For print data you must use serial connection.
+- To print data you must use serial connection.
-* The first purpose of the MQTT IOT is a Wi-Fi.
+- The first purpose of the MQTT IOT is a Wi-Fi.

 ### 📌 Tasks:

-- Print `ip` of your board in `serial monitor`
+- Print the `ip` of your board in `serial monitor`

 ### 📚 Documentation:
 - [ESP32 Wi-Fi configuration](https://tttapa.github.io/ESP8266/Chap07%20-%20Wi-Fi%20Connections.html)